harness/developer-hub/kb/platform/harness-platform-faqs.md

 A delegate at one time can be connected to only manager instance.
 Hence the same delegate can not be connected to both the first gen and next gen instance of the same account.

-### How can we do migration of GCP / AWS KMS secrets from FirstGen to NextGen?
+### How can I migrate GCP / AWS KMS secrets from FirstGen to NextGen?

 To migrate encrypted records from an old KMS (FirstGen) to a new one (NG), fetch the Data Encryption Key (DEK) from the old KMS, decrypt the data, re-encrypt it with the new KMS, update the records, and ensure security and compliance.
 Connectivity between NG and the old KMS is essential.